flare-foundation/docs/CONTRIBUTING.md

 * Use informative link titles.
 For example, instead of naming your links "link" or "here", wrap part of the sentence that is meant to be linked as a title.
 * Links to external sources should be:
-    * Clear, concise, factual (not tips & tricks-type articles, or blog posts)
+    * Clear, concise, factual (not tips & tricks-type articles, or blog posts).
-    * Reliable to stand the test of time (will not start to 404 because it's a personal blog and the person decided to get rid of it for example)
+    * Reliable to stand the test of time (will not start to 404 because it's a personal blog and the person decided to get rid of it for .example)
-    * From reliable sources (this is where Wikipedia isn't always perfect, but fine for technical subjects)
+    * From reliable sources (this is where Wikipedia isn't always perfect, but fine for technical subjects).
-* Whenever possible, use internal links instead of external ones (if something has been described in our documents somewhere, link to it instead of externally)
+* Whenever possible, use internal links instead of external ones (if something has been described in our documents somewhere, link to it instead of externally).
+* Links to pages should be relative to the current page, so start them with `./` or `../` if needed.
+* Links to images should use no path, the Autolink plugin will search for them.
+  Images are expected to be moved around when used from more than one page, so it's good to have this flexibility.
+  Be careful to give images unique names.

 ### Official Spellings